India-Venezuela Relations

 - Diplomatic relations between India and Venezuela were established in 1959.

-- The bilateral relations received major boost during the 2005 state visit of Venezuela’s President Hugo Chavez to India.
+- The bilateral relations received a major boost during the 2005 state visit of Venezuela’s President Hugo Chavez to India.

 Political Relations